laperkins2/html-practice-Jan-2024/README.md

 The tags will include headers, paragraph, lists, images, anchors, and tables.

-Anchor tags created to link to other pages
+Anchor tags created to link to other pages.

+Some javascript was added for extra credit.

 ## Built With